google-research/google-research/language_model_uncertainty/README.md

 ## Instructions

-We provide a self-contained Colab:
+We provide three self-contained Colab:

 * KnowNo-Demo - Quick demo showing generating the prediction set in the mobile manipulation setting (using pre-run calibration results)
+* KnowNo-MobileManipulation - Full calibration and testing setup in the mobile manipulation setting
+* KnowNo-TableSim - Full calibration and testing setup in the table rearrangement setting, also running the PyBullet simulation.

 Minimal dependencies (openai, pybullet) are required.